cognition-mental-health/cognition-mental-health.github.io/pages/participate.md

 ---

 <div class="blurb">
-    <p>Lucy is recruiting [participants who identify as having an eating disorder to complete an online survey to refine a new scale assessing how we feel about sensations from our stomach.](https://york.qualtrics.com/jfe/form/SV_cGQuWRwC1lKqcHs).
-She is also looking for other participants to refine the questionnaire too - including [those with a gastric disorder](https://york.qualtrics.com/jfe/form/SV_0vwfUyvV5r2tGWq), or [neither a gastric or eating disorder](https://york.qualtrics.com/jfe/form/SV_brelvivpJ8PO5gi).
+    <p>Lucy is recruiting <a href="https://york.qualtrics.com/jfe/form/SV_cGQuWRwC1lKqcHs">participants who identify as having an eating disorder to complete an online survey to refine a new scale assessing how we feel about sensations from our stomach.</a>.
+She is looking for other participants to refine the questionnaire too - including <a href="https://york.qualtrics.com/jfe/form/SV_0vwfUyvV5r2tGWq">those with a gastric disorder</a>, or <a href="https://york.qualtrics.com/jfe/form/SV_brelvivpJ8PO5gi">neither a gastric or eating disorder</a>.
     </p>
 </div>